 Before writing your email content, make sure you know the goals of your non-profit organization and the types of people who follow it.
 Understanding your audience is a big part of creating informative content that your readers want.
 Remember that it’s not about you but about your organization.

 Make your content compelling and emotional, implementing data analysis to help you understand your subscribers.
-Once you gather information about them, you can write relevant, personal content that keeps them reading.
+Once you gather information about them, you can write relevant, personalised email content that keeps them reading.
 Ultimately, you’ll develop personal, trusting relationships with your subscriber that result in more donations, volunteers and shares.

 Also, don’t forget about a compelling subject line.
 No matter how engaging your content, you have to get your subscribers to open your email first.
 Attention-grabbing headlines spark the interest of your subscribers, resulting in increased open rates.